ZakariaGuettiche3/Lil_Care/README.md

 ## Note

-Please note that this is a local application and is not designed to be deployed on a remote hosting platform
+Please note that this is a local application and is not intended to be deployed on a remote hosting platform